 - Users: a free search engine for billions of users around the world.
 Users get a free, seamless engine that helps them find an answer to anything.
-Google also provides now advanced features that enable a very advanced and rich experience to users.
-Among all the partners Google‘s users are the most important.
+Google also provides now advanced features that enable a very advanced and rich experience for users.
+Among all the partners’ Google’s users are the most important.
 Even though users don’t pay for Google search, they are at the core of the overall Google business model.
 Without users, Google would not have a business model in the first place.

 - Publishers: Before Google disrupted the advertising world and took over the digital advertising market, a few established publishers could make money via advertising.
 With its AdSense network, Google also allowed small publishers to monetize their content.

 - Developers: in a world where AI and machine learning have become critical to creating products that people want, developers have become even more important than publishers – I argue – for the development and evolution of Google’s future business model.

 DoorDash Value Proposition